2012 Republican Party presidential debates and forums: August 11, 2011 – Ames, Iowa

 The third Republican debate was held at Iowa State University in Ames, Iowa, sponsored by the Republican Party of Iowa, Fox News Channel, and The Washington Examiner.
-It was moderated by Bret Baier with questions from Fox News Sunday host Chris Wallace and the Washington Examiner's Byron York and Susan Ferrechio.
+It was moderated by Bret Baier with questions from Fox News Sunday host Chris Wallace and the Washington Examiners Byron York and Susan Ferrechio.
 Baier and Wallace were praised for their moderation of the debate.

 It was broadcast live for two hours on Fox News and FoxNews.com.
 Candidates participating in the debate included Michele Bachmann, Herman Cain, Newt Gingrich, Ron Paul, Tim Pawlenty, Mitt Romney, Rick Santorum and Jon Huntsman Jr. It was the first debate appearance by Huntsman, and the final appearance by Pawlenty.
 Criteria for inclusion in the debate did not allow several other candidates, or potential candidates, to participate in the debate, including Buddy Roemer, Gary Johnson, Thaddeus McCotter and Fred Karger, who did not meet the polling criterion of at least 1% in 5 national polls.

 The debate was noted for the sparring between Bachmann and Pawlenty; Pawlenty criticized Bachmann for what he said was a lack of leadership, while Bachmann fired back that Pawlenty's support for cap and trade legislation and the individual mandate while governor of Minnesota made his record look like President Obama's.
 Gingrich criticized Wallace by saying he was asking "gotcha questions" instead of legitimate questions.

 Romney responded to criticisms that "Romneycare" (Massachusetts health care reform) was like "Obamacare" (the Patient Protection and Affordable Care Act) by using a states' rights argument.
 Santorum said same-sex marriage is not a state issue because the 10th Amendment "does not give states the right to trample over moral law."
 Romney agreed that it is a federal issue, reasoning that people move to different states and that marriage is a status, not an activity that takes place within the walls of a state.
 Huntsman and Paul reiterated their support for civil unions.